privly/privly.github.io/pages/download.md

      <p class="text-left">(Alpha) The Firefox extension supports viewing Privly links, and uploading new content directly to the Privly servers.
 It currently does not support the same level of security as the Chrome Extension.</p>
   </div>
 </div>

+The extensions are under active development so please email us [bug reports](/pages/bug.html).

 **Where is my browser?** We need to bring Privly to other browsers and platforms, so if you don't see your endpoint here, please consider [joining the development effort](/pages/join.html).